WuphonsReach/ffiv-crafting-macros/Level18CraftingMacros.md

 At level 18, you gain "Standard Touch", plus you picked up "Waste Not" and "Veneration" at level 15.
 This gives a boost in being able to get a HQ result from your macros without needing all input materials as HQ.
 With the changes in Endwalker, you will likely find it a lot easier to get HQ results without using any HQ materials.

-Note that "L18/D60 CP182 3.0x" and "L18/D70 CP182 4.5x" are likely to be your macros in this tier for crafting finished products.
-As with [the level 7 macros](Level7CraftingMacros.md), I have not found much use for durability 40 macros.

 Make sure that you are improving your primary/secondary weapons as you go through the levels.
 They have a large impact on your ability to get to 100% progress/quality.
 Melding and HQ equipment is optional.

 - [Level 18](#level-18)